-- 4. For purposes of MOU overtime, all classifications assigned to custody operations or field operations in the Sheriff's Department shall have the same starting point and ending point of the seven-day workweek. - B. The County agrees to give employees a seven (7) calendar day advance notice of a shift change whenever practicable. - C. No employee shall be permitted to work more than sixteen (16) consecutive hours except in an emergency situation. - D. The County shall discuss with OCEA any proposed changes in existing scheduled hours of work before such changes are put into effect.
-Whenever practicable, the County shall provide written notification of such proposed changes to OCEA at least fourteen (14) calendar days before such changes are put into effect. - E. Except as otherwise provided, no employee may be employed in one (1) or more positions, full or part-time, more than the total number of hours for the employee's work period as defined in A., above, except on authorized overtime. - F. This Section shall not prevent an employee or group of employees from requesting a modified work schedule.
-Such requests may be implemented by an agency/department. - 1.
-Upon written request by OCEA, the County agrees to study the feasibility of establishing work schedules consisting of either: - a. four (4) ten (10) hour workdays per week; - b. four (4) nine (9) hour workdays each week with an additional eight (8) hour workday on alternate weeks; or - c. flex time. - 2.
-The County shall initiate such studies within thirty (30) days and provide a written response within ninety (90) days.
+- B. The County agrees to give employees a seven (7) calendar day advance notice of a shift change whenever practicable. - C. No employee shall be permitted to work more than sixteen (16) consecutive hours except in an emergency situation. - D. The County shall discuss with OCEA any proposed changes in existing scheduled hours of work before such changes are put into effect.
+Whenever practicable, the County shall provide written notification of such proposed changes to OCEA at least fourteen (14) calendar days before such changes are put into effect. - E. Except as otherwise provided, no employee may be employed in one (1) or more positions, full or part-time, more than the total number of hours for the employee's work period as defined -under Section 1.A., above, except on authorized overtime. - F. This Section shall not prevent an employee or group of employees from requesting a modified work schedule.
+Such requests may be implemented by an agency/department.

-- 3. OCEA agrees not to request more than twelve (12) such studies concurrently for the combined units represented by OCEA and no more than three (3) concurrently for each agency/department. - 4.
+- 1. Upon written request by OCEA, the County agrees to study the feasibility of establishing work schedules consisting of either: - a. four (4) ten (10) hour workdays per week; - b. four (4) nine (9) hour workdays each week with an additional eight (8) hour workday on alternate weeks; or - c. flex time. - 2.
+The County shall initiate such studies within thirty (30) days and provide a written response within ninety (90) days. - OCEA agrees not to request more than twelve (12) such studies concurrently for the combined units represented by OCEA and no more than three (3) concurrently for each agency/department. - 4.
 The County agrees to discuss with OCEA any findings and recommendations prior to reaching a final decision and implementation. - G. In addition to any other position or positions that are held, an employee may also voluntarily work in a capacity authorized for the Registrar of Voters in the course of an election provided that such election work does not unduly interfere with the employee's regular assignment.
 Election work shall be compensated at the rate authorized for such work.